Kristen Luong May 30, 2024

 Outpatient Reception and Guidance System This system helps improve outpatient treatment time for patients and reduces the workload for the hospital.

-Additionally, smooth and efficient operation of the HIS hospital system requires the presence of other systems such as intercom devices, printers, medical imaging display screens, automated payment machines, nurse call systems, etc.
+Additionally, the smooth and efficient operation of the HIS hospital system requires the presence of other systems such as intercom devices, printers, medical imaging display screens, automated payment machines, nurse call systems, etc.

 Conclusion